 A funny thing happened one day when we transferred to a bus in Maalaea.
 Seeing that the second bus was already there we hurried to catch it, even patting ourselves on the back because we made it on just as it was about to leave.
 We had gotten on the right number of bus we needed, but this one was going in the opposite direction.
 We had planned to tour the Tropical Plantation in Waikapu, but ended up in Kaanapali.
 We only realized our error when the driver announced the final destination as the bus was already in motion.
 Luckily we had been talking about going to that area at some point anyways, so we just laughed, changed course, and ‘went along for the ride’.

-The next day we did go to the Tropical Plantation, double checking that we were going in the right direction this time.
+The next day we did go to the Tropical Plantation on Maui by bus, double checking that we were going in the right direction this time.

 A word of caution about the bus stops – they are often few and far between and the buses are often really moving quickly down the highway, so it is important to know the name of the stop where you want to get off, as well as the ones that come before it, and to ring the bell in plenty of time before your stop.